BrandonLC2020/PersonalSpotifyStatsWebApp/README.md

     bundle install
     ```
 4.  **Set up the database**:
-      * Create a `.env` file in the `backend` directory with your database and bastion host credentials.
+      * Create and populate the `.env` file as described above.
       * Create and migrate the database:
         ```bash
         rails db:create